This post contains affiliated links. Please read my disclosure page.

 There are 27965 reviews (which are mostly positive reviews) on Instant Pot Duo 60 7-in-1 pressure cooker at Amazon.com.
 Instant Pot Pressure Cooker is the one of the most popular and well known pressure cooker in the market.
 It is a multi-functional cooker which is a pressure cooker, a slow cooker, a rice cooker, a yogurt maker, a saute/ browner, a steamer and a warmer.
 Depending on a model, more functions are included.

 Instant Pot pressure cooker’s lid, inner pot and steam rack are all made of food grade 304 (18/8) stainless steel.
 18/8 means stainless steel contains 18% chromium and 8% nickel.
 Stainless steel grade 304 is the most widely used stainless steel due to its excellent corrosion resistance and value.
 Instant Pot pressure cooker’s inner pot and lid are made of this stainless steel with no chemical coatings.

 How about other parts of the cooker?
 Many rice cookers, pressure cookers, slow cookers in the market contain toxic chemicals such as cadmium, lead and non stick coatings.
 Does Instant Pot contain heavy metals?
-Tamara Rubin, the producer and director of MisLead: America’s Secret Epidemic tested an instant pot for heavy metals.
+Tamara Rubin, the producer and director of MisLead: America’s Secret Epidemic tested an instant pot for some toxic heavy metals.
 Carissa at Creative Green Living wrote the results as follows.

 - Stainless steel inner cooking pot: Non-Detect for Lead, Cadmium and Mercury